moi-taiga/CXG-processor/README.md

 ## User Story

-As a single-cell Bioinformatitian, I want to automate my single-cell analysis, so that my workflow is faster.
+As a single-cell Bioinformatician, I want to automate my single-cell analysis, so that my workflow is faster.

 ## MVP